microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ##### * Sort when multiple records returns;
-This sample shows what happens when you sort by timestamp on the record, but you can sort by any data element in your data or meta-data
+This sample shows what happens when you sort by timestamp on the record, but you can sort by any data element in your data or meta-data.
 {% highlight JSON %}
 [
   {